ivofrolov/sitefeed/README.md

 [feed.example]                         # <example> is a feed name start_url = "https://www.example.com/" # web page containing links to articles
 link_extractor = {
-    allow = "/articles/",              # regexp that the article links must match (not required) restrict_css = ".links"            # css selector of region where links should be extracted from (not required) }
+    allow = "/articles/",              # regexp that article links must match (not required) restrict_css = ".links"            # css selector of a region links should be extracted from (not required) }
 article_extractor = {
-    restrict_css = "article"           # css selector of region where article should be extracted from (not required) }
+    min_text_length = 25               # higher value leads to more precise detection of longer texts (not required) negative_keywords = ["footer"]     # patterns in classes and ids that decrease content candidates score (not required) }
-output = "example.xml"                 # path to store Atom feed
+output = "example.xml"                 # path to store feed

 [feed.another]
 # etc.